oVirt/ovirt-engine/backend/manager/modules/restapi/README.md

 To preserve backwards compatibility the single `host` element was preserved.
 In 4.0 this has been removed, so applications will need to use the `hosts` element even if when pinning to a single host.

+### Removed the `capabilities.permits` element

+The list of permits is version specific, and it has been added to the `version` element long ago, but it has been kept into the `capabilities` element as well, just for backwards compatibility.

+In 4.0 it has been removed completely from `capabilities`.